 It is lovely to win awards.
 However, what we really value is the independent assessment of what we do.
 Awards help to promote us as an organisation that takes EDI seriously.

-We have been nominated for several EDI awards as a result of our apprenticeship schemes and our approach to LGBTQ+ recruitment and allyship.
-In 2021, we went on to win:
+We have been nominated for several EDI awards because of our apprenticeship schemes and our approach to LGBTQ+ recruitment and allyship.
+We were honoured to win the following awards:

 ‘Creating LGBTQ Inclusion and Accessibility in the Workplace Award’ in the LGBTQ Alliance Awards